SirGFM/go-chat-i-guess/README.md

 name, although the calling application is responsible by authenticating if those are valid values.

+# Prerequisites

+* Go 1.15 (this package hasn't been made in a module, so more recent versions probably won't work)

 # Documentation

 The documentation may be generated using `godoc`: